Ym2813/BiostatMethod_final_project/draft_yma.md

     ## [1] 0.5454545

-The lambda from the transformation is 0.5454, so we will try to fit a square root transformation to y
+The lambda from the transformation is 0.5454, so we will try to fit a square root transformation to Y

 ``` r
 trans_fit = lm(crm_1000^0.5 ~ .,data = cdi_model)